ansible/ansible-runner-service/README.md

 ### Manual Testing
 The archive, downloaded from github, contains a simple playbook that just uses the bash sleep command - enabling you to quickly experiment with the API.

-Use the steps below (test mode/test container version), to quickly exercise the API
+Use the steps below (test mode/test container version <misc/docker>), to quickly exercise the API
 1. Get the list of available playbooks (should just be test.yml)
 ```curl -k -i https://localhost:5001/api/v1/playbooks  -X GET```
 2. Run the runnertest.yml playbook, passing the time_delay parameter (30 secs should be enough).